cepylka/uio/tunneling-jupyter.md

 so I'm a bit confused whether they are actually on the same host, so they can take ports.
 If they can, then you need to run Jupyter on a different port.

-Either way, having established that you have `8888` port available both on your Mac and on `beehive`, tunnel to it:
+Either way, having established that you have `8888` port available both on your Mac and on `beehive`, tunnel to it from your Mac:

 ```
 $ ssh -N -L 8888:localhost:8888 -J login.uio.no beehive -v